“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 *

-David Densmore Stewart was born in Corinna, the son of David Steward & Elizabeth Merrick, and graduated from Hartland Academy then studied law at Bowdoin College.
+David Densmore Stewart (1823-1917) was born in Corinna, the son of David Steward & Elizabeth Merrick, and graduated from Hartland Academy then studied law at Bowdoin College.
 He moved to St Albans where he was a successful lawyer and state politician for the remainder of his life.
 He spent the last few years of his life disbursing his personal accumulated wealth and the vast fortune he inherited from his brother, Levi Merrick Stewart (1827-1910), who also attended Hartland Academy for a time.
 Among David’s other generous contributions to Hartland were funds for a new Athletic Field behind Hartland Academy in 1914 and remodeling the Academy gymnasium.

-David Densmore Stewart (1823-1917)
+David Densmore Stewart

 *

-Some of those mentioned by Library Trustees in early Town Reports who served as Librarian during the first years of operation included Miss Eunice Linn and Mrs. Dora (Hazelton) Libby.
+Some of those mentioned by Library Trustees in early Town Reports who served as Librarian during the early years of operation included Miss Eunice Linn and Mrs. Dora (Hazelton) Libby.
 The first person to make a report as Head Librarian was Mrs. Nellie W. Haley in 1917.

 *